2-vector bundles: Introduction

 \paragraph{Acknowledgements.} We thank the Erwin Schr\"odinger International Institute for Mathematics and Physics for hosting the program \quot{Higher Structures and Field Theory} in summer 2020, at which some results of this article have been presented.
 PK and KW gratefully acknowledge support from the German Research Foundation under project code WA 3300/1-1.
-We would like to thank Severin Bunk, Christoph Schweigert, and Danny Stevenson for helpful discussions.
+PK gratefully acknowledges support from the Pacific Institute for the Mathematical Sciences in the form of a postdoctoral fellowship.
+ML gratefully acknowledges support from CRC 1085 ``Higher Invariants'', funded by the DFG.
+We would like to thank Severin Bunk, Christoph Schweigert and Danny Stevenson for helpful discussions.

 \setsecnumdepth{2}